oblivioncth/Qx/README.md

 **However**, I do attempt to keep my changes organized and reasonable, and in the process of releasing this repository I heavily cleaned up the codebase and fully documented its API, so using this library in other projects is feasible if you so desire.

+At the moment, this library is only configured to be built as a static lib, so ABI changes are not a real issue for the time being.

 If you do end up using this project, either through my other software or in your own, feel free to contribute, complain, point out bugs, or offer suggestions.

 ## Getting Started